sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 ## Intro and Goals
 dltBCDX is a multi-protein complex embedded in the cell wall of gram-positive bacteria and is involved in decorating the outer surface of the cell wall with D-alanine residues.
 These D-alanines attach to LTAs (lipotechoic acid) on the extracellular surface and provide the bacterium with a positive charge, which protects the bacterium from attack by antibiotics or an immune response.

-Since D-alanine passes through the dltBCDX complex via sequential covalent interactions, it can`t be modeled through a single simulation.
+Since D-alanine passes through the dltBCDX complex via sequential covalent interactions, it can't be modeled through a single simulation.
 This tutorial is based on the preparation of dltB alone and dltBC simulations.

 We are going to prepare our system using various software packages, then initiate simulations on Savio (UC Berkeley`s HPCC).